10 Tips For Overcoming the Language Barrier When Expanding Overseas

 Source: Fast Company

-If you thought it was a challenge to launch a business in your own country, try expanding your operations overseas.
+If you thought it was a challenge to launch a business in your own country/territory, try expanding your operations overseas.
 While taking in cultural, financial, and legal considerations are all important, overcoming the language barrier is arguably the most difficult challenge every day.

 If you can’t communicate with your international customers and team members, then how can you expect to grow your brand?
 And since 96% of the world's consumers reside outside the U.S., you can see why breaking down the language barrier is so vital.